Research Interests

 How is international climate finance allocated on the subnational level, and who benefits most from it?
 My research in this area examines the political and economic factors that influence the distribution of international climate adaptation aid.
 While donor states and international organizations have pledged to support vulnerable populations, aid allocation often follows political and strategic considerations rather than actual climate risk.

-In collaboration with Viktoria Jansesberger, I analyze subnational adaptation aid distribution in the Philippines.
+For example, in collaboration with Viktoria Jansesberger, we analyze subnational adaptation aid distribution in the Philippines.
 Using a novel geo-coded dataset of climate adaptation projects, we investigate whether hazard exposure, vulnerability, or recent disaster impacts drive aid allocation.
-Our findings suggest that immediate humanitarian crises - rather than structural risk components - are the primary drivers of adaptation aid, raising concerns about the effectiveness of current funding mechanisms in building long-term resilience.
+Our findings suggest that immediate humanitarian crises, rather than structural risk components, are the primary drivers of adaptation aid, raising concerns about the effectiveness of current funding mechanisms in building long-term resilience.

 Papers